 If you want to continue to attract customers, there’s no better time to invest in revamping your customer service.

-Ring in the new year by connecting with your neighbours on Nextdoor
+Ring in the new year by connecting with your neighbors on Nextdoor

 The eleven business New Year resolutions above can help you ring in the next year with enthusiasm, commitment, and growth in mind.
 From giving back to your community to making your office squeaky clean for the New Year, you have plenty of opportunities to welcome a new chapter in your business’s story.

 At Nextdoor, helping businesses connect with nearby customers is what we’re all about.
-With a free Nextdoor Business Page, you can establish an online presence, connect with your neighbours one-on-one, share promotions and exciting company updates, and increase your brand awareness in your local area.
+With a free Nextdoor Business Page, you can establish an online presence, connect with your neighbors one-on-one, share promotions and exciting company updates, and increase your brand awareness in your own backyard.

-Your neighbours are ready to support local businesses like yours—connect with them by claiming your Nextdoor Business Page today.
+Your neighbors are ready to support local businesses like yours—connect with them by claiming your Nextdoor Business Page today.